-How awards are calculated
+low awards are calculated

-All awards (except for the Guaranteed Student Loan program) made by the Center System Financial Aid Office are based on need.
-Need is defined as the difference between the total academic year cost of attendance and the amount that a student and his/her family can reasonably be expected to contribute toward that cost.
-The resources considered to be available to a student are calculated using the information provided on the FAF.
+All awards (except for the Guaranteed Student Loan proam) made by the institution's Financial Aid Office are based in need.
+Need is defined as the difference between the total addemic year cost of attendance and the amount that a stuent and his/her family can reasonably be expected to conbute toward that cost.
+The resources considered to be available to a student are calculated using the information ovided on the FAF.